["learn"]

 As its name suggests, the El Presidente rum cocktail was first stirred up in honor of a statesman, likely José Miguel Gómez, who was the leader of Cuba between 1909 and 1913.
 But as Cuban cocktails tend to go, this one takes the road less traveled, veering from a classically sour profile to the sweet, boozy end of the flavour spectrum, putting a delightful spin on the classic Manhattan cocktail template.

-11. Lime Daiquiri cocktail
+11. Lime Daiquiri

 Classic Lime Daiquiri in coupe glass garnished with lime

 As far as Caribbean drink recipes go, the Lime Daiquiri is perhaps one of the most well-known around the world.
 Featuring only three simple ingredients, the recipe is a delicate balancing act between the sweet and the sour.
 It’s a fresh and straightforward lime cocktail that is similar to a Classic Margarita, but instead of tequila, you’ll be using light rum.
-Chilled and strained into a coupe glass, is a perfectly sophisticated choice for a balmy summer evening.
+Chilled and strained into a coupe glass, it is a perfectly sophisticated choice for a balmy summer evening.

 FREQUENTLY ASKED QUESTIONS